Copyright (c) 2016 by Mike Jarvis and the other collaborators on GitHub at

 [docs] def solve(self, stars, logger=None): """Solve for the interpolation coefficients given some data. :param stars: A list of Star instances to interpolate between :param logger: A logger object for logging debug info. [default: None] """ raise NotImplementedError("Derived classes must define the solve method.")

-[docs] def interpolate(self, star, logger=None): """Perform the interpolation to find the interpolated parameter vector at some position. :param star: A Star instance to which one wants to interpolate :param logger: A logger object for logging debug info. [default: None] :returns: a new Star instance holding the interpolated parameters """ raise NotImplementedError("Derived classes must define the interpolate method.")
+[docs] def interpolate(self, star, logger=None, inplace=False): """Perform the interpolation to find the interpolated parameter vector at some position. :param star: A Star instance to which one wants to interpolate :param logger: A logger object for logging debug info. [default: None] :param inplace: Whether to update the parameters in place, in which case the returned star is the same object as the input star. [default: False] :returns: a Star instance holding the interpolated parameters """ raise NotImplementedError("Derived classes must define the interpolate method.")

-[docs] def interpolateList(self, stars, logger=None): """Perform the interpolation for a list of stars.
-The base class just calls interpolate(star) for each star in the list, but in many cases, this may be more efficiently done with a matrix operation, so we make it available for derived classes to override. :param stars: A list of Star instances to interpolate. :param logger: A logger object for logging debug info. [default: None] :returns: a list of new Star instances with interpolated parameters """ return [ self.interpolate(star) for star in stars ]
+[docs] def interpolateList(self, stars, logger=None, inplace=False): """Perform the interpolation for a list of stars.
+The base class just calls interpolate(star) for each star in the list, but in many cases, this may be more efficiently done with a matrix operation, so we make it available for derived classes to override. :param stars: A list of Star instances to interpolate. :param logger: A logger object for logging debug info. [default: None] :param inplace: Whether to update the parameters in place, in which case the returned stars are the same objects as the input stars. [default: False] :returns: a list of Star instances with interpolated parameters """ return [ self.interpolate(star, inplace=inplace) for star in stars ]

-[docs] def write(self, fits, extname): """Write an Interp to a FITS file.
+[docs] def write(self, writer, name): """Write an Interp via a writer object.
 Note: this only writes the initialization kwargs to the fits extension, not the parameters.
-The base class implemenation works if the class has a self.kwargs attribute and these are all simple values (str, float, or int).
-However, the derived class will need to implement _finish_write to write the solution parameters to a binary table. :param fits: An open fitsio.FITS object :param extname: The name of the extension to write the interpolator information. """ # First write the basic kwargs that works for all Interp classes interp_type = self.__class__.__name__ write_kwargs(fits, extname, dict(self.kwargs, type=interp_type)) # Now do the class-specific steps.
-Typically, this will write out the solution parameters. self._finish_write(fits, extname)
+The base class implementation works if the class has a self.kwargs attribute and these are all simple values (str, float, or int).
+However, the derived class will need to implement _finish_write to write the solution parameters to a binary table. :param writer: A writer object that encapsulates the serialization format. :param name: A name to associate with this interpolator in the serialized output. """ # First write the basic kwargs that works for all Interp classes interp_type = self.__class__._type_name writer.write_struct(name, dict(self.kwargs, type=interp_type)) # Now do the class-specific steps.
+Typically, this will write out the solution parameters. with writer.nested(name) as w: self._finish_write(w)

-def _finish_write(self, fits, extname): """Finish the writing process with any class-specific steps.
-The base class implementation doesn't do anything, but this will probably always be overridden by the derived class. :param fits: An open fitsio.FITS object :param extname: The base name of the extension """ raise NotImplementedError("Derived classes must define the _finish_write method.")
+[docs] def _finish_write(self, writer): """Finish the writing process with any class-specific steps.
+The base class implementation doesn't do anything, but this will probably always be overridden by the derived class. :param writer: A writer object that encapsulates the serialization format. """ raise NotImplementedError("Derived classes must define the _finish_write method.")

-def _finish_read(self, fits, extname): """Finish the reading process with any class-specific steps.
-The base class implementation doesn't do anything, but this will probably always be overridden by the derived class. :param fits: An open fitsio.FITS object. :param extname: The base name of the extension. """ raise NotImplementedError("Derived classes must define the _finish_read method.")
+[docs] def _finish_read(self, reader): """Finish the reading process with any class-specific steps.
+The base class implementation doesn't do anything, but this will probably always be overridden by the derived class. :param reader: A reader object that encapsulates the serialization format. """ raise NotImplementedError("Derived classes must define the _finish_read method.")